mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 3
 ```

-Now it makes sense why another keyword - `yield*` - had to be introduced.
+If you think about it, it totally makes sense why another keyword - `yield*` - had to be introduced.

 Note that this generator: